 Scenario#1: We all know that demand for a particular good and its supply determines the price of that good.
 You all must have witnessed this concept while shopping with your mother.
-The price of say a kilo of sugar is decided only when the shop keeper and your mother agree at a price.
+The final price of a kilogram of potatoes is decided only when the shopkeeper and your mother agree at a price.
 This is known as equilibrium, a state where demand and supply meet each other at an agreeable price.

-Now let us assume that the seller has 10 kg of sugar, and there are 10 people each demanding a kg.
-In this case everyone will get sugar at the price mutually agreed upon, say Rs.20/kg.
+Now let us assume that the seller has 10 kg of potatoes, and there are 10 people each demanding a kg.
+In this case, everyone will get potatoes at the price mutually agreed upon, say Rs.20/kg.

-Now let there be an increase in demand of sugar.
-The seller has 10 kg of sugar while there are 10 customers each wanting 2 kg of sugar.
+Now let there be an increase in demand for potatoes.
+The seller has 10 kg of potatoes while there are 10 customers wanting 2 kg each.
 In this case demand is more but the supply is less.
-Obviously the customers will try to outbid each other.
-Say one customer agrees to pay Rs.30/kg for the sugar, for which he was initially paying Rs 20/kg.
-Once the seller realizes that buyers would pay him any price to meet their requirements, he will start demanding more for the remaining sugar left.
+Obviously, the customers will try to outbid each other.
+Say one customer agrees to pay Rs.30/kg for the potatoes for which he was initially paying Rs 20/kg.
+Once the seller realizes that buyers would pay him any price to meet their requirements, he will start demanding more for the remaining potatoes left.